open-eid/SiVa/README.md

 ## How to run

-SiVa project compiles **fat executable JAR** files that You cna run after successfully building the project by issuing below commands:
+SiVa project compiles **fat executable JAR** files that You can run after successfully building the project by issuing below commands:

 **Start SiVa REST web service**